MaxM2067/raman-paleothermometer/CONTEXT.md

   - WD/WG Ratio
 - Method comparison charts showing both Simple and Voigt results
 - Detailed statistical tables with temperature-wise breakdowns
+- Peak detection with multiple algorithms
+- Width calculation at user-defined heights (for Simple method and as a target for Voigt fitting).
+- Automatic valley detection between peaks for defining Voigt fitting intervals.
+- Temperature extraction from filenames
+- Pseudo-Voigt function fitting for peak analysis, with width calculation at user-defined % height (from experimental tab settings) to determine the reported width.
+- **Voigt (5D) Method:**
+  - Execution of the full `fitDComplexAndGPeak_Voigt5D` fitting process, and subsequent detailed statistical calculations for all files (in `updatePlot` and `updateArchaeoPlot`), is gated by the "Derive D/G parameters (Voigt 5D)" button press (controlled by `window.isVoigt5DTriggeredByButton`).
+If this button has not been pressed for the current session, simpler Voigt results or placeholders may be used.
+  - Deconvolves the D-band and G-band regions using a total of six pseudo-Voigt components (D1, D2, D3, D4, D5, and G).
+  - The error calculation for the fitting process is holistic: the sum of all six components is compared against smoothed experimental data in both the D-band and G-band regions.
+  - Employs an iterative gradient descent optimization to refine all peak parameters (Amplitude, Center, Sigma, Gamma, Eta) for all six components simultaneously.
+  - The optimization process tracks and ultimately uses the set of parameters that achieved the lowest overall fitting error across all iterations.
+  - Utilizes refined initial parameters and strict parameter clamping for peak positions (`mu`), widths (`sigma`, `gamma`), amplitudes (`A`), and Lorentzian/Gaussian mixing ratio (`eta`) for all components.
+  - Operates on Savitzky-Golay smoothed spectral data for improved fitting stability.
+  - The `findTopPeaks` function, when using the Voigt (5D) method and after the button trigger, calls `fitDComplexAndGPeak_Voigt5D`.
+It returns key parameters for the primary D-peak (approximated by D1) and G-peak for tabular display and calculations, along with *all* `fittedCurves` (individual D1-D5, G, and the total sum of these components) for detailed plotting.
+  - Calculates and displays a "Total Fit (Sum)" curve (typically bold red) representing the sum of all six fitted components (D1-D5 + G).
+  - Individual component curves for D1-D5 and the G peak are also plotted (typically as thinner lines of various colors).
+- Sophisticated interpolation and range-finding logic (`findTemperaturesForValue`, `findTemperatureRangesWithinSD`) to derive temperatures and their uncertainties/ranges from calibration curves.

 ### 🔄 Synchronization Features
 - Synchronized method selection between tabs (Experimental tab controls Archaeological tab calculations).